nickma101/NewsApp/README.md

 # NewsApp
-Developing a back-end for an experimental news platform
+Developing a back-end for an experimental news platform.

+Built on Flask and Elasticsearch.